-When trying to create a spectacular website that evokes trust to your services as a real estate agent, blogging is exactly the right undertaking.
-But what if you don’t know how to get started, or, at some point, unsure of what to write about?
+When trying to create a spectacular website that evokes trust in your services as a real estate agent, blogging or guest blogging is exactly the right undertaking.
+But what if you don’t know how to get started, or, at some point, are unsure of what to write about?
 To get your creative juices flowing, we broke down the must-have types of real estate SEO content you should post on your blog to engage your audience meaningfully.

 Recently, we came upon some terrific stats: Google searches related to real estate have grown 253% over the last 4 years!
 We love the spirit of this growth as it’s exactly what real estate agents can fully capitalize on.

 However, as wonderful as this number may sound, there’s one thing agents should keep in mind.
-A simple listing of a house, condo or villa on your website does not satisfy people’s quest for the information related to real estate.
+A simple listing of a house, condo, or villa on your website does not satisfy people’s quest for information related to real estate.
 It’s simply not what they’re looking for in most cases.

 As you’ve probably already guessed, a real estate blog, along with your neighborhood pages, is exactly the right place to deliver this information and prove that your expertise does not exist in a bubble.
 And to make the most of your blogging efforts, you need to leverage the right real estate SEO content.

-Even though the digital marketing industry is in a great flux, certain types of real estate SEO content perform well no matter what.
+Even though the digital marketing industry is always in flux, certain types of real estate SEO content perform well no matter what.
 With no further ado, let’s take a closer look at the nitty-gritty of what deserves your time of the day.

 Real estate SEO content that will take your blog from mediocre to stellar

 List posts, or listicles as they are often called, are the unquestionable leader of real estate SEO content.
 Indeed, it has endless appeal and is the most popular content type on the web.
 Take a look at these examples:

 - 21 Brilliant Ways to Ultimately Master Local Real Estate SEO;